hetvaghasia39/hetvaghasia39/README.md

 # I'm Het Vaghasia

-- 🔭 I’m currently working on Python and Django
+- 🔭 I’m currently working on Python
 - 🌱 I’m currently learning everything
 - 🤔 I’m looking for help with Referral
-- 💬 Ask me anything about Python and Django,
 - 📫 How to reach me: <a href="mailto:hetvaghasia39@gmail.com" target="blank">hetvaghasia39@gmail.com</a>
-- 😄 Pronouns: He/His
-- ⚡ Fun fact: Python, Marvel and Games ❤️

 ## 💻 Technologies: